-We have reached the point where the effort to model user estimates is reduced to simply determining 20 actual time-values and mapping them correctly to the appropriate (head) sizes.
-In other words, our task is as simple as producing 20 (t_i, p_i) pairs.
-These are good news, as the number of samples is small enough to allow a thorough examination of the entire sample-space.
-The bad news is that unlike previous parts of the model that are actually relatively trivial, and in spite of considerable efforts we've made, we failed to produce a simple method to accomplish the task.
-In the interest of practicality and space, we do not describe our various unsuccessful attempts to produce a simple straightforward solution.
-Instead, we concentrate on describing the sophisticated algorithm we've developed that has finally managed to deliver satisfactory results.
+We have reached the point where the effort to model user estimates is reduced to simply determining twenty actual time values and mapping them correctly to the appropriate (head) sizes.
+In other words, our task is as simple as producing twenty (t_i, p_i) pairs.
+These are good news, as the number of samples is so small, that a thorough examination of the entire sample-space becomes a feasible task.
+The bad news is that unlike previous parts of the model that are actually relatively trivial, and in spite of considerable efforts we have made, we have failed to produce a simple method of accomplishing the task.
+In the interest of practicality and space, we will not describe our various unsuccessful attempts to produce a simple straightforward solution.
+Instead, we will concentrate on describing the sophisticated algorithm we developed that has finally managed to deliver satisfactory results.

 Let us examine the relevant sample space.
-Table 5 lists the 20 most popular estimates in each trace, and their associated sizes (percent of jobs).
-Of the 36 values displayed, a remarkable 15 are joint times across all traces (we ignore KTH4H when deciding which values, bigger than 4h, are joint).
+Table 5 lists the twenty most popular estimates in each trace, and their associated (job) percentile sizes.
+It is immediately apparent that of the 36 values displayed, a remarkable 15 are joint times across all traces (note that we do not consider values higher than 4 hours within the KTH4H log, when determining which values are joint).
 The joint times are highlighted in bold font, and have values one would expect from humans to ordinarily use.
 Note that this is regardless of the different per-trace maximal estimate limits.
-We conclude that joint times should be hard-coded in our model, as it is fairly reasonable to conjecture humans will always extensively use values like 15 minutes, 1 hour, etc. We therefore define the first head-mapping step - determining the 20 time values that are the most popular - as follows:
+We conclude that joint values should be hard-coded in our model, as it is fairly reasonable to conjecture humans will always extensively use values like 10 minutes, 1 hour, etc. We therefore define the first head-mapping step - determining the twenty time values that are the most popular - as follows:

 - 1. Choose T{max} , the maximal estimate (which is a mandatory parameter of our model).
 As previously mentioned, this is always a top ranking value. - 2.
 Choose all hard-coded joint times that are smaller than T{max} . - 3.
-Choose in descending order multiples of T{round} (smaller than T{max}), where T{round} is 200h, then 100h, 50h, 10h, 5h, 2h, 1h, 20m, 10m, and 5m.
-We stop when the number of (different) chosen values reaches 20.
+Choose in order (from largest to smallest) multiples of T{round} that are smaller than T{max} , where T{round} is 200 hours, then 100 hours, then 50h, 10h, 5h, 2h, 1h, 20min, 10min, and 5 minutes.
+This process is stopped when the number of (different) chosen values reaches twenty.